myyim/myyim.github.io/index.md

 ## About me

 Hi there!
 I am Manyi Yim, currently a postdoctoral researcher at Southern Methodist University in Dallas, TX.
+Curious about human intelligence, animal cognition and how the brains work, I have been studying biological neural networks to gain insight into brain functions.
+Recently I am fascinated by the powers of artificial neural networks, especially in the fields of computer vision and natural language processing.
+In my free time, I have been taking online courses on machine learning and AI, mentoring students in a summer school and working on my own projects.
 I am passionate about applying mathematical and computational models to address problems, and developing innovative and interdisciplinary approaches to problem-solving.

 Here I would like to share with you some of the projects I have been working on.

-I am currently exploring new opportunities in the fields of Mathematical/Computational Modeling, Machine Learning and Data Science.
-I would love to talk about ideas.
 Give me a shout: [manyi.yim@gmail.com](manyi.yim@gmail.com).

 ## Selected Modeling & Data Analysis Projects